-Ken Saro Wiwa was an environmental activist, television producer, author and president of the Movement for the Survival of Ogoni People (MOSOP) a nongovernmental organization set up to defend the environmental and human right of the people of Ogoni.
+Ken Saro Wiwa was an environmental activist, television producer, author and president of the Movement for the Survival of Ogoni People (MOSOP), a non-governmental organisation set up to defend the environmental and human rights of the people of Ogoni.

-In 1958 the Royal Dutch Shell started crude oil exploration in Ogoni land this led to 15 years of thousands of oil spill in Ogoni land ever since then Ogoni land has a tragic history of pollution from the oil spills and gas flair.
-An estimated 2.1 million barrels of oil was spilled this lead to a serious contamination in Ogoni land, ground water, surface water, sediment, vegetation and air.
-The rate of pollution did not only pose a massive threat to the health of Ogoni people but also their economy.
+In 1958, the Royal Dutch Shell started crude oil exploration in Ogoni land.
+This led to 15 years of thousands of oil spills in Ogoni land.
+Since then, Ogoni land has had a tragic history of pollution from the oil spills and gas flair.
+An estimated 2.1 million barrels of oil were spilt, which led to serious contamination in Ogoni land, groundwater, surface water, sediment, vegetation and air.
+The rate of pollution did not only pose a massive threat to the health of the Ogoni people but also to their economy.

-Worthy of mention is the fact that Nigerian heroic environmentalist ken Saro Wiwa, led a peaceful match against Royal Dutch Shell and the Military regime on January 1993.
-He demanded for environmental remediation and damages that the harmful effects of oil exploration had caused to about 500,000 persons.
+Worthy of mention is that Nigerian heroic environmentalist Ken Saro Wiwa led a peaceful match against Royal Dutch Shell and the Military regime in January 1993.
+He demanded environmental remediation and damages that the harmful effects of oil exploration had caused to about 500,000 persons.
 He accused them of disfiguring the area to a pathetic deplorable state.
 Ken and his followers succeeded in fighting the Royal Dutch Shell out of the Ogoni land.
 Ken was once again a hero that saved the day.

-Despite his victory, he was a terror to the military dictators and they sought his fall.
+Despite his victory, he was a terror to the military dictators, and they sought his fall.
 In May 1994, he was kidnapped and jailed along with MOSOP leaders linking him with the death of four Ogoni leaders.
-In October 1995, he was convicted for murder by a military tribunal but there was plea from several international communities and organizations seeking for the government to spare his life.
-Despite all plea, Saro Wiwa was hanged on November 10, 1995.
+In October 1995, he was convicted of murder by a military tribunal, but there was a plea from several international communities and organisations seeking for the government to spare his life.
+Despite all pleas, Saro Wiwa was hanged on November 10, 1995.

-The crime he committed was mandating environmental remediation and compensation for damages on innocent lives.
+He committed a crime mandating environmental remediation and compensation for damages to innocent lives.

-Despite this, Ken Saro Wiwa’s life has provided a legacy of great inspiration for human rights and environmental activist around the globe.
-He is still a renowned personality and a great leader celebrated for his fantastic contribution to Nigeria’s development till date.
+Despite this, Ken Saro Wiwa’s life has provided a legacy of great inspiration for human rights and environmental activists around the globe.
+He is still a renowned personality and a great leader celebrated for his fantastic contribution to Nigeria’s development.

 Five things to know about Ken Saro-Wiwa

-1. Ken Saro-Wiwa and eight others from the Movement for the Survival of the Ogoni People were hanged in the south Nigerian city of Port Harcourt in November 1995.
+- Ken Saro-Wiwa and eight others from the Movement for the Survival of the Ogoni People were hanged in the southern Nigerian city of Port Harcourt in November 1995.

-3. Oil company Royal Dutch Shell paid $15.5m in an out-of-court settlement in 2009, after being accused of being complicit in human rights abuses in Nigeria – a case led by relatives of the Ogoni Nine.
-Shell denied liability but said the payment was part of a “process of reconciliation”.
+- Oil company Royal Dutch Shell paid $15.5m in an out-of-court settlement in 2009 after being accused of being complicit in human rights abuses in Nigeria – a case led by relatives of the Ogoni Nine.
+Shell denied liability but said the payment was part of a “reconciliation process”.

-4. Saro-Wiwa wrote and produced the long running satirical TV series Basi & Co, which was once said to be the most watched soap opera in Africa.
+- Saro-Wiwa wrote and produced the long-running satirical TV series Basi & Co, which was once said to be the most-watched soap opera in Africa.
 He also wrote novels, poems, short stories and children’s books.

-5. A memorial to Saro-Wiwa – a silver “battle bus”, decorated with oil cans – was taken to Nigeria by arts campaign group Platform in 2015 to mark the 20th anniversary of his death.
+- A memorial to Saro-Wiwa – a silver “battle bus” decorated with oil cans – was taken to Nigeria by the arts campaign group Platform in 2015 to mark the 20th anniversary of his death.